shakku-123/shakku-123/README.md

 - 🌱 I’m currently learning besic dance
 - 💞️ I’m looking to collaborate on good coryografher
 - 📫 How to reach me whatsapp/ing
-- ⚡ Fun fact: joking
+- ⚡ Fun fact: very inocent

 <!---
 shakku-123/shakku-123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.